Cigarette pack: Pack

 The size of a pack is often regulated.
 Government agencies usually set a minimum pack size.

 In Australia, the most common quantity per pack is 25, but some brands have 26 or 20 (the legal minimum), with 30, 40 and even 50 packs also sold.

 In Canada, most packs sold have 25 cigarettes, but packs of 20 are also popular.

 In many European countries, increases of cigarette tax can cause the quantity of cigarettes in the pack to change to achieve the same end price.

 In Malaysia, the sale of packs containing fewer than 20 cigarettes is prohibited.

-In the United States, the quantity of cigarettes in a pack must be at least 20, with certain brands, such as Export As, coming in packs of 25.
+In the United States, the quantity of cigarettes in a pack must be at least 20, with certain brands, such as Export A, coming in packs of 25.

-In Ireland it is possible to buy cigarettes in packets of 33.
+In Ireland it is possible to buy cigarettes in packets of 27 or 33, but 20 remains most common.

 In the United Kingdom, brands are sold only in packs of 20; in May 2017, new laws restricting loose tobacco sales to multiples of 30g or 50g also outlawed the sale of 10-stick packs and branded packaging, introducing boxes which are a plain green color.

 The new packaging has the brand name in a basic typeface, with most of the packet dedicated to textual and photographic health warnings.
 While older vending machines sometimes dispense packets containing 16 or 18 cigarettes, the dimensions of the packaging are the same as the equivalent packet that contains 20.